 Chargeable fees are unregulated.

 An R9 rating will be noted for six years following discharge; it is still possible to obtain credit during this period

 A reasonable goal to rebuild your credit would be two to three years after your discharge

 Tools such as a secured credit card, GIC loans, RRSP loans, etc may be immediately available to you following your discharge.

-An R7 rating will be noted for two to three years after completion
+An R7 rating will be noted for 2 years after completion.